Back to News

 A Professional Showcase and a Strategic Network

-Beyond the conferences, LUMINO PRO established itself as a true platform for international collaboration.
+Beyond the conferences, LUMINO PRO established itself as a true platform for international collaboration, fostering connections between municipalities, designers, experience producers and winter placemaking experts.

 A warm welcome in Montreal

-We would like to extend a sincere thank you to our partners who made this edition of LUMINO PRO possible.
+We would also like to extend our sincere thanks to the partners who made this edition of LUMINO PRO possible.

-Our thanks go to SODEC and Caisse de la Culture Desjardins for their support, as well as to DoubleTree for its warm hospitality.
+Thank you to SODEC and Caisse de la Culture Desjardins for their support, as well as DoubleTree for its warm hospitality.

-We also warmly thank the QuΓ©bec Government Offices in Boston, Chicago, Toronto, London, and New York, as well as Investissement QuΓ©bec, for their invaluable support.
-Their outreach efforts helped welcome a large number of international delegates to Montreal and strengthened exchanges between regions.
+We also wish to warmly thank the QuΓ©bec Offices in Boston, Chicago, Toronto, London and New York, as well as Investissement QuΓ©bec, for their invaluable support.
+Their outreach efforts helped bring many international delegates to MontrΓ©al and strengthened exchanges between regions.

 Between conferences, immersive visits, and moments of conviviality, we created lasting connections and paved the way for future collaborations.
 This second edition confirms LUMINO PRO’s potential as a strategic lever for development, attractiveness, and innovation for winter cities.